Vatopedi

 The Holy and Great Monastery of Vatopedi (Βατοπέδι, [vatoˈpeði]) is an Eastern Orthodox monastery on Mount Athos, Greece.
 The monastery was expanded several times during its history, particularly during the Byzantine period and in the 18th and 19th centuries.
 More than 120 monks live in the monastery.

 History

 Vatopedi was built on the site of an early Christian settlement dating from Late Antiquity.
 In 2000, the Ephorate of Byzantine Antiquities excavated the foundations of an early Christian basilica to the north of the current katholikon of Vatopedi.

-Vatopedi was founded in the second half of the 10th century by three monks, Athanasius, Nicholas, and Antonius, from Adrianople, who were disciples of Athanasius the Athonite.
+Vatopedi was founded in the second half of the 10th century by three Greek monks, Athanasios, Nicholaos, and Antonios, from Adrianople, who were disciples of Athanasius the Athonite.
 By the end of the 15th century, the Russian pilgrim Isaiah wrote that the monastery was Greek.

 In 1990, Vatopedi was converted from an idiorrhythmic monastery into a cenobitic one.

+Ban of women visitors

+Women are banned from visiting the monastery.
+The origin in the ban of women visitors was the abaton, a principle common in all convents banning visitors of the oposite sex; in the case of Athos, the complete ban of women expanded because the entire mountain came to be defined as a monastery, hence expanding the ban of women visitors.

 Sketes attached to Vatopedi

 Two large sketes (monastic style communities) are attached to Vatopedi: the Skete of Saint Andrew in Karyes and the Skete of Saint Demetrius near the main monastery.
 Other kellia (κελλιά; small monasteries which are not independent) are also dependent on the monastery.
 Some of the kellia in the area of the main monastery compound include: